-Our Senco, Mrs Joanna Peters, manages special Educational Needs in Highworth Combined School.
+Special Educational Needs in Highworth Combined School is managed by our SENCo, Mrs Joanna Peters.
 She is a fully qualified teacher with additional qualifications and experience relating to children who require additional help to learn effectively at school.
-In September 2009, it became law for every new SENDCO in a mainstream school to gain the Master's-level National Award for Special Educational Needs Co-ordinator; Mrs Peters gained this qualification in 2016 with Distinction.
-Mrs Peters works closely with School's Inclusion Manager and Deputy Head, Mrs Day.
+In September 2009 it became law for every new SENCo in a mainstream school to gain the Master's-level National Award for Special Educational Needs Co-ordinator; Mrs Peters gained this qualification in 2016 with Distinction.
+Mrs Peters works closely with School's Inclusion Manager and Acting Deputy Head, Miss Broadhurst.